latavin243/dottable-dict/README.md

 # DottableDict

-A Dummy Dot accessible python dict.
+A dummy dot accessible python dict.

 More features will be added in the future.